 Published by the Ministry of Health and Welfare of South Korea · Industrial Research Institute on April 24, 2026

-A comprehensive analysis of the data on foreign patients seeking medical treatment in South Korea in 2025
+A Comprehensive Analysis of the Data on Foreign Patients Seeking Medical Treatment in South Korea in 2025

-Statistics on foreign patients seeking medical treatment in South Korea released by the Ministry of Health and Welfare on April 24, 2025, show that a total of 2,011,822 people came to South Korea for medical treatment throughout the year (with a total of 2.72 million visits), exceeding the 2-million mark for the first time and setting a new historical high for three consecutive years.
+Statistics on foreign patients seeking medical treatment in South Korea released by the Ministry of Health and Welfare on April 24, 2025, showed that a total of 2,011,822 people came to South Korea for medical treatment throughout the year (with a total of 2.72 million visits), exceeding the 2-million mark for the first time and setting a new historical high for three consecutive years.
 This represents the highest record since the start of these statistics in 2009.

 Number of foreign patients and their year-on-year growth rates from 2009 to 2025

 II.
-Country composition: For the first time, China topped the list, while the pattern was dominated by three East Asian countries.
+Country Composition: For the first time, China topped the list, while the pattern was dominated by three East Asian countries.

 Country breakdown in 2025 – Top 10 countries (%)

-China: 30.8%; Japan: 29.8%; Taiwan: 9.2%; United States: 8.6%; Thailand: 2.9%; Singapore: 2.1%; Mongolia: 1.8%; Canada: 1.2%; Vietnam: 1.1%; Indonesia: 1.1%; Others: 11.4%
+China: 30.8% Japan: 29.8% Taiwan: 9.2% United States: 8.6% Thailand: 2.9% Singapore: 2.1% Mongolia: 1.8% Canada: 1.2% Vietnam: 1.1% Indonesia: 1.1% Others: 11.4%

 Key observations

-Regional differences
+Regional differences and characteristics

-East Asia China, Japan, Taiwan Focusing primarily on cosmetic medical treatments, this sector has seen rapid growth.
+| East Asia | China, Japan, and Taiwan, China | Focusing primarily on cosmetic medical treatments, this sector has seen rapid growth. |

-North America United States (173,000), Canada Reaching a new high since 2009, with a focus on medical examinations and Dental services
+| North America | United States (173,000), Canada | Reaching a new high since 2009, with a focus on medical examinations and Dental services |

-Southeast Asia Thailand, Vietnam K-Beauty drives growth
+| Southeast Asia | Thailand, Vietnam | K-Beauty drives growth |

-Russia/Central Asia Russia (20,000), Kazakhstan (15,000) The growth rate was relatively slow, with a shift from internal medicine to Dermatology.
+| Russia/Central Asia | Russia (20,000), Kazakhstan (15,000) | The growth rate was relatively slow, with a shift from internal medicine to Dermatology. |

 III.
 Department of consultation: Dermatology stands out prominently, with cosmetic medical treatments accounting for 70% of the total.

 The subject structure shows a clear bias: Dermatology and plastic surgery together account for 74.1% of the total number of consultations.
-South Korea’s image in the field of medical tourism has shifted significantly, from being perceived as a “comprehensive medical destination” to being known as a “K-Beauty medical center”.
+South Korea’s image in the field of medical tourism has shifted significantly, from being perceived as a “comprehensive medical destination” to being recognized as a “K-Beauty medical center”.

 Year-on-year growth rates (%) for various categories from 2024 to 2025